 Both the cryptocurrency exchanges have their own benefits and drawbacks.
 Moreover, traders can access any of the platform depending on their requirements.
 Let’s look at the key differences between CEX and DEX so that a trader can make an informed decision.

 The control of a user’s crypto tokens in a decentralized cryptocurrency exchange remains entirely with the users.
-In a CEX system, a certain control over user accounts and funds remain in the hands of the service provider.
+In a CEX system, a certain control over user accounts and funds remains in the hands of the service provider.

-One of the advantages of a third party gaining control is that in case if a user loses access to private keys, the centralized exchange can run backups and the user may able to retrieve the digital tokens.
+One of the advantages of a third party gaining control is that in case a user loses access to private keys, the centralized exchange can run backups and the user may be able to retrieve the digital tokens.
 However, the drawback of this is that if the centralized exchange is hacked, a user may lose their crypto funds.

 In comparison to CEX, there are relatively few features offered by a DEX exchange.
 Moreover, a trader can access the decentralized exchange in order to convert one crypto token into another.
 However, DEX does not support any additional new features.